(08) 9041 7520 merredin.college@education.wa.edu.au

 Personal Use Item lists are provided to parents in Term 4 for the following year.

-All items are available through Nextra Newsagency Merredin, however, parents may purchase from any other outlet.
+Order forms are provided for Nextra Newsagency Merredin and Abacus (secondary calculators), however, parents may purchase from any other outlet.

 All personal use items should have the child’s name clearly marked on them.